 Examples of loop diuretics include:

-Over the course of this guide, we review their mechanism of action, side effects and drug interactions.
-We also take some time to review important clinical considerations.
-First, let’s take a few minutes to learn more about the primary indications of loop diuretics.
+Over the course of this guide, we review their mechanism of action, side effects, and drug interactions.
+We also take some time to review important clinical pharmacology that pharmacy students are expected to know.
+Now, though, we will learn about what loop diuretics are used to treat.